HughesSeanKyle/TechAdon-Todo/planning.md

                         - - use index as id for react key requirement
                 - - Helper Functions?
                     - - Yes
+                        - - `RenderList`
+                            - - Use Map function here
                         - - `onDelete`
                             - - Delete a Todo
                                 - - Use the id (index) as ref to remove from array